 Legislative Liaison Services - VDDHH provides legislative analysis and expert testimony on bills related to persons who are deaf or hard of hearing.
+The Legislative Liaison provides timely updates on legislation affecting persons who are deaf or hard of hearing.

 Regulatory Coordination - The agency maintains regulations for public participation, TAP and Interpreter Programs.